 Mr. Wolfe grew up in Columbia, and is an alumnus of the University of Missouri-Columbia, graduating in 1980 with a BS from the Trulaske College of Business.
 In 1995, he graduated from Harvard Business School’s Advanced Management Program.

 Mr. Wolfe serves on several academic and civic boards and is married to Molly Wolfe.
-They have twin teenagers, daughter, Madison, and son, Tyler.
+They have a daughter, Madison, and a son, Tyler.